online-python-tutor/online-python-tutor/README.md

 I charge 20$ per hour for python tutoring.<br>
 To start your journey, email me at pythontutoronline@gmail.com and then we will get started on Zoom one-to-one online sessions.
-I will also share other details like  Skype, Whatsapp so you can quickly reach out to me. <br>
+I will also share other details like  Skype, Whatsapp so you can quickly reach out to me.
+Avoid messaging on fiverr if you have found me through this post as i won't be able to share Skype, Whatsapp, Zoom link on fiverr.<br>

 I love to help people in achieving their goals and my students always find programming very interesting when I teach them, and now they are Confident and Professionals in their field.<br>
 Moreover, I provide my students with all resources and tasks time to time to increase their ability of problem solving.
 In my tutoring sessions my goal is not just to fimiliarize you with the syntax, I focus more on developing problem solving skills by challenging your critical thinking abilities and explaining how programming actually works behind the scenes (code dry run practice).
 First, I teach my students the basics of programming, then we do projects together which really helps them to think like a programmer.
 So, you will be coding yourself in no time.<br>